muondu/Supermarket-system/README.md

 #### CONTRIBUTING

-I would/ We'd love to have your help in making  **{this Nesh Hotel)}** better.
+I would/ We'd love to have your help in making  **{this Hotel system)}** better.
 The project is a little done but still needs some updates, but if there's an issue you'd like to see addressed sooner rather than later, let (me/us) know id discord and join our group.
 Here is the link. https://discord.gg/wusUkkw

 For any concerns, please open an [issue{edit this}](https://github.com/muondu/Hotel-sytem/issues), or JUST, [fork the project and send a pull request{edit this}](https://github.com/muondu/Hotel-sytem/pulls) or Join our discord group Link above.